fitowashere/holbertonschool-cyber_security/network_security/0x04_nmap_live_hosts_discovery/README.md

 sudo nmap -sn -PP $1
 ```

-ICMP Timestamp scanning utilizes a different type of ICMP message.
+ICMP Timestamp scanning utilizes timestamp requests at the Network Layer.
 The script includes:
 - `-sn`: Restricts scanning to host discovery
 - `-PP`: Activates ICMP Timestamp scanning
 - `$1`: Accepts the target subnet as an argument